edgio-docs/edgio-docs/src/guides/v7/logs/rtld.md

 Log data consists a set of log entries.
 Each entry describes either:

 -   **RTLD CDN:** A HTTP/HTTPS request that was directed to our CDN service.
--   **RTLD Rate Limiting:** A HTTP/HTTPS request that exceeded a rate limit enforced by a Security Application Manager configuration.
 -   **RTLD WAF:** A HTTP/HTTPS request that was identified as a threat by WAF and information on why it was deemed a threat.
+-   **RTLD Rate Limiting:** A HTTP/HTTPS request that exceeded a rate limit enforced by a Security App configuration.
+-   **RTLD Bot Manager:** A HTTP/HTTPS request that was identified as originating from a bot.

 If our service is unable to deliver log data, then we will store it for up to 3 days and deliver it when communication resumes.
 If we cannot deliver log data within 3 days, then it will be permanently deleted.